top of page

 Choosing The Proper Erosion Control Blanket: A Guide

-Unrolling an Erosion Control Blanket
+Unrolling a BMP Erosion Control Blanket

 Erosion Control Blankets are an essential tool in preventing soil erosion and stabilizing slopes.
 The choice of blanket depends on several factors including the slope of the project, type of soil, and amount of rainfall.
 In this guide, we will explore how these factors play a role in determining the best type of erosion control blanket for your project.